 When choosing where to stay in Dublin, there is a huge range of accommodation in Dublin from 16-bed dorm rooms to luxury 5-Star Hotels.
 The vast majority of visitors to Dublin will stay in either the Creative Quarter or Temple Bar.
 The Creative Quarter is located in the city centre, making it one of the most convenient areas to stay in the city.
 It also has a great selection of restaurants, independent cafes and boutique shopping on offer.
 Temple Bar, on the other hand, is the centre of the night-life scene, especially for visitors.
 Like the Creative Quarter it’s very central, but if you are looking to avoid the party scene, you may want to choose a different area.

 Outside of these two main areas to stay in Dublin, you may also consider Stoneybatter, a hip, up and coming area of the city where bearded espresso drinking yogis are abundant.
 The Docklands is the business district of the city and can be popular with visiting professionals.
 It’s also the best area to stay in Dublin if you’re planning on catching a gig at the 3 Arena.

 For the best hotel deals in Dublin we always use Booking.com, there are some fantastic options available in all of the areas listed above, depending on your budget – click here to find a hotel that meets your requirements and budget.
 There are also plenty of great offerings on Airbnb if you’re looking for somewhere more homely to stay in Dublin.

 Have you visited Dublin?
 Have you any advice or tips to share?
 Were you visiting for culture, history, art, nightlife, or just because?
-Let us know your favourite free thing to do in Dublin in the comments below.
+Let us know your favourite free things to do in Dublin in the comments below.

 Latest posts by Brian Barry (see all)